Canon 77D vs Nikon D7500

 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the D7500 is 11 percent bigger.
 As a result of these sensor size differences, the cameras have format factors, respectively, of 1.6 (77D) and 1.5.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 Despite having a smaller sensor, the Canon 77D offers a higher resolution of 24 megapixels, compared with 20.7 MP of the Nikon D7500.
 This megapixels advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.22μm for the D7500).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
+Coming back to sensor resolution, it should be mentioned that the D7500 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The 77D has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.